Research Ethics and Governance

 Research Governance

 Research Governance includes regulations, principles and standards of good practice that exist to achieve and continuously improve research quality.
 Research governance includes LJMU Research Governance Approval and LJMU Sponsorship of research.
 If the requisite LJMU research governance approval or LJMU sponsorship is not secured, your project may not be covered under the University's liability/indemnity policies.
 The process of research ethics at LJMU also covers LJMU Research Governance Approval.
-For projects exempt from LJMU ethical review, there are separate processes to obtain LJMU Research Governance Approval.
+For projects exempt from LJMU ethics review, there are separate processes to obtain LJMU Research Governance Approval.
+To obtain LJMU research governance or sponsorship approval, please follow the guidance on the LJMU Research Ethics and Governance SharePoint.

 Text description of the flow diagram to summarise the LJMU staff and PGR student requirements for research ethics and governance.